-Great as an after-school snack or after workout.
+These easy date bars are great as an after-school snack or after a workout.

 Enjoy it as a light dessert after a meal.

-These homemade bars are an ideal homemade gift option to give specially for health-conscious people.
+These homemade bars are an ideal homemade gift option.

-Freeze them for longer shelf life.
-Freeze date bars on a baking sheet until solid and then transfer them to a freezer-friendly container or bag and pop it in a freezer.
+Freezer: Freeze them for a longer shelf life.
+Freeze date bars on a baking sheet until solid and then transfer them to a freezer-friendly container or bag and pop them in a freezer.
 Ensure to thaw (defreeze) them well before serving.
 Use up within 3 months.

 Tips & Tricks